 Discoloration

 Over time, fiberglass sinks can become discolored, especially in areas exposed to direct sunlight.
+So, how to remove stains from a fiberglass sink?
 To combat discoloration:

 Preventive Care for Your Fiberglass Sink